 Stress Relief Daytime is a natural stress remedy that is aimed at reducing your stress levels in intense situations.
 The product comes in the form of a tincture that you can mix with a little water and take up to twice daily.

 It might be difficult to achieve if your hayfever symptoms are stressing you out, but getting plenty of rest and relaxation during this time is crucial to helping your body recover.

 If you are constantly busy, anxious or finding it difficult to switch off, then your body will try to produce adrenalin, a chemical that can trigger the release of histamine, worsening your symptoms and placing additional stress on your immune system.

-If you run a busy household, 'me time' might seem like a Sunday pipe-dream, but in actual fact it is very important.
-Take some time out from your hectic lifestyle, either to read a good book, indulge in a hot bath or binge watch your favourite television programme on Netflix.
+If you run a busy household, 'me time' might seem like a pipe-dream, but in actual fact it is very important.
+Take some time out from your hectic lifestyle, either to read a good book, indulge in a hot bath or watch a funny film to destress yourself.

 You could try practicing meditation, as this will teach you proper breathing techniques and enable you to have better control over your mind and body.
-It is proven to naturally lower your stress levels and you can fit it into your everyday routine either by meditating for half an hour before the rest of your household gets up, or last thing in the evening before you go to bed, which may even help you to achieve a better night's sleep.
+It is proven to naturally lower your stress levels and you can fit it into your everyday routine either by meditating for ten to twenty minutes before the rest of your household gets up, or last thing in the evening before you go to bed, which may even help you to achieve a better night's sleep.

 What you eat can have a dramatic effect on your hayfever symptoms.
 While anti-inflammatory and natural anti-histamine foods can help control your symptoms, foods containing dairy and foods rich in sugar can actually make them worse.